zhashmik/TaskManagementSystem/README.md

 # Task Management System

-This is a simple Task Management System built using HTML, CSS, and JavaScript.
+This is a simple Task Management System built using HTML, CSS, JavaScript and Github pages.

-## Features:
+## Features

-- Add tasks with titles and descriptions.
+- Add a new task with a title and description.
+- Mark tasks as complete.
+- Edit existing tasks.
-- View the list of added tasks.
+- Delete tasks.

 ## How to Run